prabhakk-mw/matlab-amazon-sagemaker/README.md

 What is this blog about?
 ------------------------

-This blog talks about how to run MATLAB code inside the SageMaker environment.
+This blog talks about how to run MATLAB code inside the [Amazon SageMaker](https://aws.amazon.com/sagemaker/)  environment.
 This is especially helpful for machine learning, deep learning & computer vision workflows which may require high processing power, easily available via cloud solutions.

 Consider a scenario where you have written MATLAB scripts for training & validation on your dataset - but you see your local system is not powerful enough to run these extensive deep learning pipelines.
 This is where this blog can help you - we show how to take an existing deep learning solution and run it on cloud using Amazon SageMaker.
-You do not have to spend time configuring your EC2 instances, you can directly launch a Jupyter notebook via SageMaker and can run MATLAB code via Processing jobs in cloud.
+You do not have to spend time configuring your EC2 instances, you can directly launch a Jupyter notebook via SageMaker and can run MATLAB code via Processing jobs in SageMaker.
 You can also change the instance type of each processing job depending on your task.

-In this blog, we take [this example](https://www.mathworks.com/help/deeplearning/ug/create-simple-deep-learning-network-for-classification.html) from Deep Learning toolbox in MATLAB - which create a simple Deep Learning Network for classification on image dataset - and run this on MATLAB SageMaker using Processing job.
+In this blog, we take [this example](https://www.mathworks.com/help/deeplearning/ug/create-simple-deep-learning-network-for-classification.html) from the Deep Learning toolbox in MATLAB - which create a simple Deep Learning Network for classification on image dataset - and run this code on SageMaker using Processing job.

 Launching a SageMaker instance: